 Invented by the French mathematician, Edouard Lucas, in 1883.
 He was inspired by a legend that tells of a Hindu temple where the pyramid puzzle might have been used for the mental discipline of young priests.
 Make your own.

-A hole slew of fun online games for kids.
+A slew of fun online games for kids.
 Most popular: Rush Hour, Geography Game, Penguinoids and more.